-Also known as Sharps, there’s dozens of businesses, medical providers and individuals that use items that require proper Sharps Disposal.
+Also known as Sharps, there are dozens of businesses, medical providers, and individuals that use items that require proper Sharps Disposal.

 Medical Waste Pros has experts in your area that can help you with proper sharps disposal.
 We’ll connect you with a medical waste disposal professional that can provide pickup or mail-back containers to ensure your medical waste is disposed of safely and securely.

 Protect your sanitation workers from exposure to potentially hazardous materials by hiring a local medical waste disposal professional.

 From the occasional syringe for someone at home to large volumes of used syringes from medical offices or hospitals, we’ll provide the sharps container, and replace it with an empty container once it is full.
 We provide sharps containers and sharps disposal for virtually any industry, including:

 - Piercing artists

 Sharps are generally defined as any Item that can prick or penetrate the skin or can puncture waste bags and cardboard boxes that could potentially spread infectious agents- specifically Hepatitis B (HBV), Hepatitis C (HCV), and Human Immunodeficiency Virus (HIV).

 Generally, Sharps that have been used or are intended to be used for human or animal patient care in medical, research, or industrial laboratories, including: